Hong5489/WgmyFortnight/quarantined/README.md

 **GOT (Global Offset Table)** contains library function address like printf, system etc.

-But the those address is only loaded when the function is been called, and the address is randomly choosen (ASLR)
+But those address are **only loaded when the function is been called**, and the address is randomly choosen (ASLR)

 But each function address offset/distance is always the same!